-Boul The eva 2025 Annual Meeting of the Stockholders of MSC Income Fund, Inc., a Maryland corporation, will be held in the [] Conference Room[s] at 1330 Post Oak rd, 2nd Floor, Houston, Texas 77056, on [Meeting Date], at [Meeting Time] local time, in order to: (1) elect our directors for a term of one year; (2) authorize flexibility for us, with the approval of our Board of Directors, to offer and sell shares of our common stock at a price below net asset value per share during the next 12 months following stockholder approval, subject to certain limitations described in the proxy statement; and (3) transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
-If y ou were a stockholder as of the close of business on [Record Date], you are entitled to vote at the meeting and at any postponement or adjournment thereof. form ı, w ase indicate your vote as to the matters to be acted on at the meeting by following the instructions provided in the enclosed proxy card or voting instruction hether or not you plan on attending the meeting.
-If you plan to attend the meeting and wish to vote or change your vote there, please review the instructions in the accompanying proxy statement under the caption "Voting Information." , We have enclosed with this notice and proxy statement a copy of our annual report on Form 10-K for the year ended December 31, 2024.
+The 2025 Annual Meeting of the Stockholders of MSC Income Fund, Inc., a Maryland corporation, will be held in the South Conference Room at 1330 Post Oak Boulevard, 2nd Floor, Houston, Texas 77056, on August 12, 2025, at 9:00 AM local time, in order to:

+- (1) elect our directors for a term of one year; - (2) authorize flexibility for us, with the approval of our Board of Directors, to offer and sell shares of our common stock at a price below net asset value per share during the next 12 months following stockholder approval, subject to certain limitations described in the proxy statement; and - (3) transact such other business as may properly come before the meeting or any postponement or adjournment thereof.

+If you were a stockholder as of the close of business on May 30, 2025, you are entitled to vote at the meeting and at any postponement or adjournment thereof.

+Please indicate your vote as to the matters to be acted on at the meeting by following the instructions provided in the enclosed proxy card or voting instruction form, whether or not you plan on attending the meeting.
+If you plan to attend the meeting and wish to vote or change your vote there, please review the instructions set forth in the accompanying proxy statement under the caption "Voting Information."

+We have enclosed with this notice and proxy statement a copy of our annual report on Form 10-K for the year ended December 31, 2024.